 The tried and true way to identify food reactions is to do a targeted elimination/provocation diet, where you eliminate suspect foods for a designated period of time and then re-introduce them one by one to see how your body reacts.
 This method can reveal both food sensitivities and intolerances.
 Learn more about how to do an elimination diet here.
 There are different types, and it’s important to choose one that is realistic for you, with supervision and guidance.

 In our practice, we design a customized elimination diet that fits the individual.
 We target foods we suspect are a problem.
 For example, nightshades may contribute to osteoarthritis, gluten is a common problem with autoimmunity, and high-histamine foods may be a culprit of puffiness and swelling.
 Then we do a Food Inflammation Test (FIT), which is a blood test for IgG antibodies and an inflammatory marker called complement factor.
 This information helps us hone in on the elimination diet that’s right for you.

 Your preferences and capacity for change matter.
 Some people like to make big changes overnight, and others need slow and gradual changes.
 We can customize the approach based on where you are coming from and what works for you.
 It’s even possible to eliminate and then test one food at a time if that’s the right pace for you.

 Do you want some help creating a personalized anti-inflammatory diet that is doable?
 Or would you like to download Dr. Laura’s Guide to Eat Your Way Out of Inflammation?
 Please reach out!

-Dr. Laura Paris, DACM is an Institute for Functional Medicine certified practitioner who specializes in the intersection of autoimmunity, inflammation, and female hormones.
-She helps women take charge of their immune health, reverse chronic inflammation, and get into remission and stay there.
+Dr. Laura Paris, DACM is an Institute for Functional Medicine certified practitioner and Doctor of Acupuncture & Chinese Medicine who specializes in the intersection of hormones, inflammation, and autoimmunity.
+She helps women balance their hormones, reverse chronic inflammation, and get into remission from autoimmunity.